Express, Medco tout savings, competition in hearing

 The Federal Trade Commission will make the final determination on whether to challenge the deal, but Congress, through oversight of regulators and by holding hearings, can influence public opinion.

 Investors seem skeptical that the deal announced in July will pass antitrust scrutiny.
-Medco's shares have continued to trade at a discount to Express Scripts' offer price.
+Medco's MHS.N shares have continued to trade at a discount to Express Scripts' (ESRX.O) offer price.

 The deal would combine two of the three largest U.S. drug benefit managers, and create an industry leader that would hold nearly one-third of the market.